-You must have a valid LBCC student photo identification card in order to utilize many of the services on campus, including the library, the Business Affairs Office, Assessment Center, Learning Center and bookstore.
-A validated student ID card allows you to ride free between educational sites on the Linn-Benton Loop bus, Albany Transit buses and the Linn County Shuttle.
-It also may entitle you to discounts on merchandise or services in the community.
-You must be a registered student in order to obtain an ID card.
-ID cards are produced only on the Albany campus but you may have your ID photo taken at one of the centers.
-There is a one-time nonrefundable fee of \$10; each term you register, your card will be revalidated at no charge.
-There is a processing fee for reissuing a lost card.
-The ID card is not an official government ID.
+You must have a valid LBCC student photo identification card to use many LBCC services, including the Library, the Business Office, Assessment Center, Learning Center and Bookstore.
+A validated student ID card allows you to ride free public transportation and may entitle you to discounts on merchandise or services in the community.
+You must be a registered student in order to obtain an ID card in Albany for a one-time non-refundable \$10 fee.
+Each term you register, revalidate your card free by bringing it with your class schedule to Admissions.